-To perform these high-end tasks, there is a need to understand the nature of business.
+To perform these high-end tasks, there is a need to understand the nature of business and the underlying technology.
 It also requires the processing of large volumes of data.
-So, it involves a workforce who have advanced degrees and expertise in a specialized area.
-As it requires a high amount of resources, effort, and time.
+So, it involves a workforce that has advanced degrees and expertise in specialized areas.
+This requires a high amount of resources, effort, and time.
 In such a scenario, it makes more practical sense for organizations to outsource.

-Addressing customer needs and concerns is one of the important tasks for businesses.
-If the queries are addressed on time, it leads to customer loyalty.
-But answering all the customer calls and replying to their emails is a tedious task and is very time-consuming.
+Addressing customer needs and concerns is one of the most important tasks for businesses.
+If the queries are addressed on time, it goes a long way in fostering customer loyalty.
+But answering all the customer calls and replying to their emails is a tedious, time-consuming task.

-Businesses outsource customer support to third-party call centers to attend to their customers’ needs as it is not a fairly technical task.
-All that is required is a dedicated staff and proper technology to provide uninterrupted support round the clock.
-Companies can direct their focus on the core business process by outsourcing these services.
-Due to the time zone difference, cost-effectiveness, and many more advantages, companies choose India as the outsourcing center.
+Businesses outsource customer support to third-party call centers to attend to their customers’ needs in a timely and efficient manner.
+An ideal outsourcing partner leverages a dedicated staff and proper technology to provide uninterrupted support round the clock.
+Companies can direct their focus on their core business activities by enlisting an outsourcer for ing these services.
+Due to the availability across time zones, skilled labor, cost effectiveness, and many more such advantages, companies choose India as the outsourcing center.

-Outsourcing in India remains a very attractive proposition to many international businesses.
-Being an unquestioned leader, along with commercial attractiveness, wide talent pools, and the appropriate business environment, India as an offshore outsourcing destination glows amongst others.
+Outsourcing in India remains a very attractive proposition for many international businesses.
+Due to its commercial attractiveness, wide talent pools, and the appropriate business environment, India as an offshore outsourcing destination glows amongst others.

 A Deloitte study revealed that over 59% of businesses are already outsourcing in India.
-Not just that, 22% of those that are not currently outsourcing in India are planning to do the same in the coming times.
+Not just that, 22% of those that are not currently outsourcing in India are already planning to do the same in the coming times.
 Here are a few reasons why do companies outsource to India:

-With IT hubs in different states like Bangalore, Gurgaon, and Hyderabad, India has proved itself to be a leader when it comes to IT infrastructure.
-India also has well-developed telecom and cellular networks in many of the cities and towns which allows for a smooth flow of communication.
+With IT hubs in different cities, like Bangalore, Gurgaon, and Hyderabad, India has proved itself to be a leader when it comes to IT infrastructure.
+India also has well-developed telecom and cellular networks in many towns and cities which allows for a smooth flow of communication.

-Infrastructure in India still has room for development, when compared to other countries in terms of cost of operations.
-This gives an added advantage as the country offers better facilities on the ground.
+Infrastructure in India still has room for development.
+However, when compared to other countries, India has the added advantage of offering better facilities and more optimized costs of operations on the ground.

-IT is given high priority in India and the policies on taxation, telecom, etc. have been highly helpful in improving the infrastructure and communications systems.
-The government has provided various benefits relating to tax by enacting the Information Technology Act which also recognizes electronic contracts, supports the e-filing of documents, and bars cybercrime.
+IT is given high priority in India and the policies on taxation, telecom, etc. have been helpful in improving the infrastructure and communications systems.
+The Indian government has provided various benefits related to tax by enacting the Information Technology Act which also recognizes electronic contracts, supports the e-filing of documents, and bars cybercrime.

 “India has moved 14 places to 63rd among 190 nations in the World Bank’s ease of doing business ranking on the back of multiple economic reforms by the Narendra Modi government.” – India Times.

 The country also has a strong network of IT/ITeS promotion bodies and groups with special tax incentives for the Indian outsourcing and BPM industry.
-During the COVID-19 pandemic, government bodies have also made it easier for BPO employees to work from anywhere in 2020.
-With the removal of the registration requirements and reduction of compliance burden.
+During the COVID-19 pandemic, government bodies have also made it easier for BPO employees to work from anywhere with the removal of the registration requirements and reduction of compliance burden.
 This will go a long way in enabling remote work for BPO employees, now and in the future.

-According to PwC, India has one of the fastest-growing talent pools for IT and ITeS industries.
-India has a ready talent pool of employees, with the outsourcing industry directly employing over 3 million people along with indirect employment of over 10 million others.
+India has one of the fastest-growing talent pools for the IT and ITeS industries.
+India has a ready talent pool of employees, with the outsourcing service India marketplace directly employing over 4 million people along with indirect employment of over 10 million others.

-With over 200,000 IT and engineering graduates joining the workforce each year, the talent in India can support businesses across various industries like BFSI, Healthcare, eCommerce, Technology, etc.
+With over 200,000 IT and engineering graduates joining the workforce each year, the talent in India can support businesses across various industries, including BFSI, healthcare, eCommerce, and technology, among others.

-Given the time zone differences, Indian outsourcing companies provide the quickest time-to-market.
+Given the time zone differences, outsourcing companies in India provide the quickest time-to-market.
 For example, the 12-hour time difference in India and the USA leads to the faster completion of work, which further leads to increased productivity with greater efficiency.

 According to a study in 2019, India is ranked 5th among Asian countries for proficiency in English.
 The country boasts of the second-largest English-speaking population in the world after the USA.

-Over the years, Indian outsourcing companies have been providing best-in-class services by adapting to internal and external capabilities.
-Due to the skills, communication, technology, deliverables, and many more advantages, India is being perceived as the global destination for outsourcing IT services.
+Over the years, outsourcing companies in India have been providing best-in-class services by adapting to internal and external capabilities.
+Due to the skills, communication, technology, deliverables, and many more advantages, India is perceived as a global destination for outsourcing IT services.

 People always discuss the advantages of outsourcing in India.
 But here we have also discussed what are the disadvantages if a company decided to outsource their work to India.

 The third-party outsourcing provider may also be involved with other brands and companies, which may involve shared resources.
-They might not be able to give as much time to a single project.
-This may result in setbacks and exaggerations in output.
+They might not be able to give as much time to a single project, which may result in setbacks in the output.

-Businesses need to adjust to the social & cultural practices of the outsourcing provider.
-The difference in time zones, regional culture & language, and dialect causes communication struggles among businesses & service providers.
+Businesses need to adjust to the social and cultural practices of the outsourcing provider.
+The difference in time zones, regional culture, language, and dialect can potentially cause communication struggles.

-There are risks to customer’s information and business project data.
-Once the data is outsourced, businesses have very little control over the data.
-It involves the risk of exposing classified business information to a third party.
+There are risks to customers’ information and business project data.
+Once the data is outsourced, businesses have very little control over it.
+Therefore, safety and security are critical factors that you must take into consideration when selecting an outsourcing partner.

-More than all other advantages of outsourcing to India vastly outweigh the disadvantages.
-What sets the Indian outsourcing industry apart is the ability to innovate and persevere in tough times.
-The Indian digital and technology space is amongst the fastest growing, compared to other South East Asian counterparts.
-With Google announcing a $10 billion investment fund for advancing digitization in India, it’s only safe to say that this is the space to look out for; be it for outsourcing or any other business opportunity.Categories:
+The advantages of outsourcing to India vastly outweigh the disadvantages.
+What sets the Indian outsourcing industry apart is the ability to innovate and persevere even in tough times.
+The Indian digital and technology space is among the fastest-growing ones, compared to its other South East Asian counterparts.
+With Google announcing a $10 billion investment fund for advancing digitization in India, it is safe to say that this is the space to look out for; be it for outsourcing or any other business opportunity.Categories: